Loading lesson…

 The big idea: AI is a great editor and a terrible ghost-writer for college essays.
 Write the bones yourself; let AI sharpen them.

-What is the core idea behind "College Admissions Essays Without Lying"?
+What is the main idea of "College Admissions Essays Without Lying"?

-Which best describes the scope of "College Admissions Essays Without Lying"?
+Which concept is most central to "College Admissions Essays Without Lying"?